 24. Evaluate the success of the Union’s naval blockade on the Atlantic coast.

-25. Assess the effectiveness of “King Cotton diplomacy”.
+25. Explain and assess the effectiveness of “King Cotton diplomacy”.

 26. Explain the Union’s realization that it would have to destroy slavery in order to defeat the Confederacy.